MicrosoftDocs/sdk-api/sdk-api-src/content/wbemdisp/nn-wbemdisp-iswbemdatetime.md

 ' Set the new value of the SWbemDateTime object in the InterestingDate ' property.
 NewObject.InterestingDate = dateTime.Value
-MsgBox "Datetime in new object " &amp; NewObject.InterestingDate
+MsgBox "Datetime in new object " & NewObject.InterestingDate

 ' Write the new class (named "NewClass") containing
 ' the SWbemDateTime object to the repository.